 - Spoon into a lined tin, pressing down to around 1 cm thick.

-- Bake for 20 minutes, cool, then cut into squares.
+- Bake for 20 minutes.